-Alexa Bartlett has served as a member of our board of directors since April 2021.
+Alexa Bartlett has served as a member of our board of directors since April 2021 and a member of EWC Ventures, LLC's ("EWC Ventures") board of directors since August 2020.
 Ms. Bartlett is a Principal at General Atlantic, focusing on investments in the firm's Consumer sector.
 Prior to joining General Atlantic in 2020, Ms. Bartlett served as a Vice President at Warburg Pincus from 2016 to 2020.
 Prior to that, she was at Bain Capital, where she focused primarily on consumer and healthcare investments.
 Ms. Bartlett started her career in the Private Equity Group at Goldman Sachs.
-She also serves as a member of the board of directors of VEGAMOUR and Restore Hyper Wellness.
+She also serves as a member of the board of directors of VEGAMOUR, Restore Hyper Wellness and Buff City Soap.
 Ms. Bartlett earned a B.A. in Engineering from Dartmouth College and an M.B.A. from Stanford Graduate School of Business.
 We believe Ms. Bartlett is well-qualified to serve on our board of directors because of her extensive financial services and business experience.

-Shaw Joseph has served as a member of our board of directors since April 2021.
+Shaw Joseph has served as a member of our board of directors since April 2021 and a member of EWC Ventures's board of directors since September 2018.
 Mr. Joseph is a Managing Director at General Atlantic, focusing on investments in the Consumer and Technology sectors since joining General Atlantic in 2012.
 Prior to General Atlantic, he was an Associate at Hellman & Friedman from July 2007 to July 2010.
-He also serves as a member of the board of directors of Torchy's Tacos, Restore Hyper Wellness and 80 Acres Farms.
+Mr. Joseph also serves as a member of the board of directors of Restore Hyper Wellness.
 Mr. Joseph earned a B.S. from the McIntire School of Commerce at the University of Virginia and an M.B.A. from Harvard Business School.
 We believe Mr. Joseph is well-qualified to serve on our board of directors because of his significant business and leadership experience in the consumer services industry.

-Class II Directors with Terms Expiring in 2023
+Class II Directors with Terms Expiring in 2026

 Dorvin D. Lively has served as a member of our board of directors since July 2021.
 Mr. Lively currently serves as the Chief Executive Officer of Buff City Soap.
 Previously, Mr. Lively served as President of Planet Fitness, Inc. from January 2019 to October 2022, as well as serving as President and Chief Financial Officer from May 2017 to January 2019.
 Mr. Lively served as Chief Financial Officer of Planet Fitness, Inc. from July 2013 to May 2017.
-Prior to Planet Fitness, he held several roles at RadioShack from August 2011 to July 2013, including as Executive Vice President, Chief Financial Officer, interim Chief Executive Officer and Chief Administrative Officer.
-Prior to RadioShack, Mr. Lively was Chief Financial Officer of Ace Hardware Corp.
+Prior to Planet Fitness, he held several roles at RadioShack from August 2011 to July 2013, including as Executive Vice President, Chief Financial Officer, interim Chief Executive Officer of Ace

+Hardware Corp.
 His experience also includes previous positions as Maidenform Brands, Toys R Us, The Reader's Digest Association and Pepsi-Cola International.
 Mr. Lively also serves as a member of the board of directors of Mister Car Wash, Inc. Mr. Lively earned a B.S. in accounting from the University of Arkansas.
 We believe Mr. Lively is well-qualified to serve on our board of directors because of his extensive leadership experience, knowledge of corporate finance matters and experience in the consumer services industry.